Last updated

 Not surprisingly, we send a lot of email here at Pixel Union.
 Whether we're releasing a new product or feature, promoting content from our blog, or announcing changes to a product or policy, it seems there's always an email (or two) to be sent.

 In this section, we'll cover the different types of emails we send, as well as the elements that make up each of those emails.
 Note that this section focuses on marketing emails.
-If you're looking for Product or Support emails, please refer to those sections.
+If you're looking for or emails, please refer to those sections.

 Email helps us inform and empower our users.
 Here are the most common types of content we send by email: